knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-24-course-two-week-four-part-1.markdown

     Post.all.each { |post| post.save }

 This works because the validations runs the generate_slug method before the save.
-Need to be very careful doing this in production.
-It is much better to do this with a migration which means it can also be rolled back:
+You need to be very careful doing this in production.
+It is much better to do this with a migration:

     class PopulatePostsSlugs < ActiveRecord::Migration
       def change